indexexchange/class-one-exchange-adapter/README.md

     * The wrapper calls `generateRequestObj(returnParcels)` for every partner module.
     * The adapter then crafts and returns a request object based on the parcels (containing slot information) specified.
     * The wrapper then sends out a bid request using the request object.
-    * Depending on how the adapter is set up and whether jsonp is supported, a response callback (`adResponseCallback`) is called.
+    * Depending on how the adapter is set up and whether JSONP is supported, a response callback (`adResponseCallback`) is called.
     * The adapter parses the response (`parseResponse`) and attaches the demand to the same returnParcels.
 It also registers the ad creative with the wrapper's render service.
     * The returnParcels are then sent back to the wrapper.
 5. The wrapper applies targeting using the demand from the returnParcels.